Sustainability Initiatives

 Electric Vehicles

-Bike to College
+Bike to Selkirk College

 Find the best cycling route for you!
-Check out this web map created by an Integrated Environmental Planning student, and find various cycling routes to the Castlegar Campus.
+Check out this web map, created by an Integrated Environmental Planning student, and find various cycling routes to the Castlegar Campus.

 Click on a route to see the distance, elevation profile and approximate travel time.